MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step5.md

     With this setting, our recipients will be able to view the document but not edit or print it.

 4. For **Select users**, type one or more business email addresses, as you would do when you send a document to someone that your organization does business with.
+To specify more than one address, you use a semicolon or press Enter.

-Make sure that you specify a business email address, such as **janetm@contoso.com** or **p.dover@fabrikam.com** because currently, Azure Information Protection doesn’t support personal email addresses.
+    Make sure that you specify a business email address, such as **janetm@contoso.com** or **p.dover@fabrikam.com** because currently, Azure Information Protection doesn’t support personal email addresses for this scenario.

-    Alternatively, click the address book to select a co-worker's email address:
+    Alternatively, click the **Select users, groups, or organization** icon to select a co-worker's email address:

     ![Azure Information Protection quick start tutorial step 5 - protect with custom permissions](../media/protect-custom-permissions.png)